Skip to Content

 Hospice is a specialized form of interdisciplinary palliative care that alleviates physical, emotional, social, and spiritual discomfort during the last phase of life.
 Hospice is a program of care provided by an interdisciplinary team designed to keep a patient at home with family and friends.
 Pain management and symptom management are paramount, along with bereavement and volunteer components.
 Hospice provides palliative care, with which it is frequently confused; however, the focus of hospice is on patients with life-limiting, progressive disease (usually with a prognosis of no more than 6 months if the disease were to take its natural course).

-Utilization of hospice care has increased in the United States, with more than 1.6 million individuals seeking such care.
-People who had cancer made up approximately 38% of these admissions in 2011.
-However, a disturbing trend is reflected in the very short median length of stay in hospice of just 19.1 days.
+Utilization of hospice care has increased in the United States, with 1.5 to 1.6 million patients seeking such care.
+People who had cancer made up approximately 37% of these admissions in 2012.
+However, a disturbing trend is reflected in the very short median length of stay in hospice of just 18.7 days.
 This trend suggests that advance care planning is not taking place early in the course of the disease, that the ability of health care providers to prognosticate is poor, and that referrals are made too late; it may also reflect denial on the part of professionals, patients, or their families regarding disease progression.
-(Refer to the End-of-Life Decisions section of the PDQ summary on Transitional Care Planning for more information.)

 Symptoms commonly experienced at the end of life include pain, delirium, dyspnea, and rattle.
 In a study of 200 patients with cancer, noisy breathing or rattle, pain, and urinary dysfunction were the symptoms experienced most frequently during the last 48 hours of life.
 In a large study of cancer patients evaluated with the Edmonton Symptom Assessment System, average scores for pain, nausea, anxiety, and depression remained relatively stable over the 6 months before death.
 However, shortness of breath, drowsiness, well-being, lack of appetite, and tiredness increased in severity over time, particularly in the month before death.
 Other studies confirm that pain, fatigue, cough, delirium, dyspnea, and other symptoms are common in the final days.[3,4,5];[Level of evidence: III];[7,8][Level of evidence: II] Less common but equally troubling symptoms that may occur in the final hours include fever and hemorrhage.